pawaters/calculator/README.md

 - if divides by = 0, Error message appears "Error: Cannot Divide by 0"
 - decimals: up to 12 decimals, as from 14 decimals we have observed some strange behaviors in some cases.
 It is apparently inherent to computers and its management of floats after some research.
 - upper limit: from e+80, or 10^80, the last integer before the exponent of 10 again has some similar weird behavior as when asking for 12+ decimals.
+- automated testing by pressing on the button "Run Tests" below the calculator, unless you are on mobile size where it disappears for usability/responsiveness reasons

 ## Clean and reusable code